zakbaig/assignment-project/README.md

 - Use the image to run the container whilst supplying your own Admin ENV vars `docker run -p 80:5000 --env ADMIN_EMAIL_ADDRESS=[placeholder] --env ADMIN_PASSWORD=[placeholder] --env ADMIN_FIRST_NAME=[placeholder] --env ADMIN_LAST_NAME=[placeholder] registry.gitlab.com/zakaria.baig/assignment-project:main`
 - Navigate to localhost in your browser

+Check the '.dockerenv' file for admin credentials when running locally (through Docker or otherwise).

 ## Tests

 With the Python environment setup correctly (see 'Run Locally' section), unit tests can be run via the following command - `python -m pytest unit_tests.py`